top of page

 Super hot weather and bus trips...

-Okay, so our bus has done really well so far this summer when it comes to the a/c units...but it wasn't as hot as it is now.
 Buses are not like cars, and the a/c systems are different.
 There is more space to cool and sometimes the bus a/c units have a hard time keeping up.
-Even though our bus held cool temps inside pretty well, these are some things you might want to keep in mind...
+Even though our bus holds its own when it is working properly, it doesn't always work properly.
+So...these are some things you might want to keep in mind...

 2) If you have one of those hand-held fans with a water sprayer on it, or if you have a separate water sprayer, you might want it.